RowSquared/survey.tm/README.md

 devtools::install_github("petbrueck/r2.tms")
 ```

-## Usage

-### Pre-requisites
+## Pre-requisites

 - Google Account to use [Google
   Sheets](https://www.google.com/sheets/about/)

+## Usage

 ### Set up

-Before working with one or more questionnaires, you need to get a google
+Before working with one or more questionnaires, you need to run once the
-worksheet that will serve as the “Translation Master Sheet”.
+`setup_tsheet()` function to get a google worksheet that will serve as
+the “Translation Master Sheet”.

 Please note: If you have not used any functionality of package
 `googlesheets4` before, at first run of any `r2.tms` function, you will